Excellency

 Excellency is an honorific style given to certain high-level officers of a sovereign state, officials of an international organization, or members of an aristocracy.
-Once entitled to the title "Excellency", the holder usually retains the right to that courtesy throughout their lifetime, although in some cases the title is attached to a particular office, and is held only for the duration of that office.
+Once entitled to the title "Excellency", the holder usually retains the right to that courtesy throughout their lifetime, although in some cases the title is attached to a particular office and is held only during tenure of that office.

-Generally people addressed as Excellency are heads of state, heads of government, governors, ambassadors, Roman Catholic bishops, high-ranking ecclesiastics and others holding equivalent rank, such as heads of international organizations.
-Members of royal families generally have distinct addresses such as Majesty, Highness, etc.
+Generally people addressed as Excellency are heads of state, heads of government, governors, ambassadors, Roman Catholic bishops, high-ranking ecclesiastics, and others holding equivalent rank, such as heads of international organizations.
+Members of royal families generally have distinct addresses such as Majesty, Highness, etc..

 While not a title of office itself, the honorific Excellency precedes various titles held by the holder, both in speech and in writing.
-In reference to such an official, it takes the form His or Her Excellency; in direct address, Your Excellency, or, less formally, simply Excellency.
+In reference to such an official, it takes the form His or Her Excellency; in direct address, Your Excellency, or, less formally, Excellency.

-The abbreviation HE is often used instead of His/Her Excellency; alternatively it may stand for His Eminence.
+The abbreviation HE is often used instead of His/Her Excellency; alternatively it may stand for His Eminence/Her Eminence.

 Government

 Heads of state and government

-In most republican nation states, the head of state is formally addressed as His or Her Excellency.
+In most republican nation states, the head of state is formally referred to as His or Her Excellency.

 If a republic has a separate head of government, that official is almost always addressed as Excellency as well.
 If the nation is a monarchy, however, the customs may vary.
 For example, in the case of Australia, all ambassadors, high commissioners, state governors and the governor-general and their spouses are entitled to the use of Excellency.

 Governors of colonies in the British Empire were entitled to be addressed as Excellency and this remains the position for the governors of what are now known as British Overseas Territories.

 International diplomacy

 In various international organizations, notably the UN and its agencies, Excellency is used as a generic form of address for all republican heads of state and heads of government.
-It is often granted to the organization's head as well, and to those chiefs of UN diplomatic missions, such as Resident Coordinators (who are the designated representatives of the Secretary-General), who are accredited at the Head of State level (like an Ambassador), or at the lower Head of Government level.
+It is often granted to the organization's head as well, and to those chiefs of UN diplomatic missions, such as Resident Coordinators (who are the designated representatives of the secretary-general), who are accredited at the head of state level (like an ambassador), or at the lower head of government level.

-In recent years, some international organizations, such as the Organization for Security and Co-operation in Europe, or the European Union, have designated their permanent representatives in third countries as ambassadors, although they do not represent sovereign entities.
-This is now largely accepted, and because these ambassadors rank after the UN representative in the orders of precedence of representatives of international organizations, the UN coming naturally first as pre-eminent, the UN Resident Coordinators are now also commonly but informally referred to in diplomatic circles as ambassadors, although the UN itself does not refer to them in this way.

 International judiciary

-Judges of the International Court of Justice are also called Your Excellency.
+Judges of the International Court of Justice also enjoy the style of Excellency.